Free can often mean low quality. You wouldn’t want to take your car to a mechanic who never charges anybody — that’s very suspicious.

 Program of All-Inclusive Care for the Elderly (PACE)

 PACE is a program that can provide low-cost dentures for seniors, specifically seniors who need care within the context of a nursing home.
-It’s available in some states to those with Medicare and Medicaid.
+It’s available in some states to those with Medicaid and Medicare dental plans.

 Dental Discount Plans